davedawkins/doodletoy/README.md

 ## DoodleToy

 Having decided on Appwrite, I needed a more fully defined project.
-I decided to make use of some work I did about a year ago with turtle graphics (links), and turn it into the turtle equivalent of https://shadertoy.com.
+I decided to make use of some work I did about a year ago with [turtle graphics](https://github.com/davedawkins/Fable.React.DrawingCanvas), and turn it into the turtle equivalent of https://shadertoy.com.
 I had this idea that everyone who read the article could go and create their own doodle.
-This would require me to store documents, have user accounts, etc; all things that would be a good test of Appwrite, and something that connect the visitors.
+This would require me to store documents, have user accounts, etc; all things that would be a good test of Appwrite, and in addition something has a social aspect.

-DoodleToy itself is an editor for generative art programs written in a custom turtle graphics language (based on my previous work, and heavily extended).
-You can create your own, and browser other people's doodles.
-To save doodles, you need to create an account.
+DoodleToy then is a web app written from scratch for this project, and is an editor and browser for generative art programs written in a custom turtle graphics language, called `doodles`.
+You can create your own doodles, and browse other people's.
+To save and share doodles to Twitter, you need to create an account.
 You can log in with Google, Github, Discord or register directly.

 The app is served from https://doodletoy.net, and is written in F# using [Fable](https://fable.io), [Sutil](https://sutil.dev) and the [Appwrite](https://appwrite.io) SDK.